 Reason and logic keep us aware of the real consequences and future emotions that may result from our decisions.
 Emotions are wonderful because they help us enjoy life as we grow and bond with others.
 They will always be present during the decision-making process.
 However, it’s favorable to experience strong emotions after reason and logic have played their part first.
 In this way, we can pave a path towards nourishing emotions instead of toxic ones.
 Favorable outcomes are more likely if we think first and feel later.
 Reason and logic are essential.

-Developing discipline increases our effectiveness because it means we get things done.
-We match ambition with action.
-Discipline has no place for empty excitement which just ends up playing the role of couch potato.
-When the rubber hits the road, diligence is what actually accomplishes things.
-Discipline is the ultimate manifestation of the phrase “say less, do more”.
+Developing discipline increases our effectiveness.
+It means we get things done as we match ambition with action.
+Motivation alone is an empty bag if we don’t have the discipline to see it through.
+Discipline is what leads to accomplishment.
+It’s the ultimate manifestation of the phrase “say less, do more”.
 Furthermore, it means improving our ability to self-regulate and exercise restraint.
-Discipline is successfully CHOOSING our reactions to life’s up and downs.
-It’s what keeps us grounded, focused, and able to improve day by day; moment by moment.
+Discipline is successfully choosing our reactions to life’s up and downs.
+It’s what keeps us focused and able to improve day by day; moment by moment.
+Discipline is essential.

 “The tiniest of actions is always better than the boldest of intentions.”

 We need high self-esteem, independence, and logic and reason to create the possibility to improve and advance.
 These essentials fill us with an “I will succeed no matter what” mindset.
 However, not much is accomplished if we don’t have discipline to actually get things done.
 This is separates people into two groups: 1) the “say more, do less” crowd, and the 2) the “say less, do more” crowd.
 Which group we choose is up to us.
 Either way, there WILL be real world consequences.
 This is a wonderful opportunity because we have a choice and our actions are what matter.

 “The greatest gifts you can give your children are the roots of responsibility and the wings of independence.”